inrazhtet/WashingtonMetro/README.md

 1. Mentoring undergraduate students in R programming
 2. Creating data dictionaries
 3. Data cleaning: standardizing time, pulling in GTFS data for joining tables, writing scaffold code for undergradutes to do data exploration
-4. Data generation: creating synthetic tripID (code snippet in this repo)
+4. Data generation: creating synthetic tripID (code snippet in this repo), calculating backdoor exits by census block groups etc
-5.
+5. Data exploration: Looking at overcrowding (code snippet in this repo) and fare evasion correlation.
+For overcrowding different bus types are used to determine what is considered "overcrowding" as well as WMATA's standard definition.